w9/dati/README.md

 How to use
 ----------

-Just clone this repo locally and statically serve the root folder.
+Just clone this repo locally and statically serve the root folder (which should redirect you to `index.html`).

 For example, if you have Python 2.x: